SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - **Audio** : The Sound Card is `Realtek ALC255`, which is drived by `AppleALC` on `layout-id 3`.

 - **CPU** : The CPU model is `i5-8250U` and XCPM power management is native supported.
- - - XCPM and HWP are recommended to work together to reach better power management , using Pikar-Alpha's [ssdtPRGen](https://github.com/Piker-Alpha/ssdtPRGen.sh). & also by injecting `plugin-type=1` using SSDT.
+ - - XCPM and HWP are recommended to work together to reach better power management, using Pikar-Alpha's [ssdtPRGen](https://github.com/Piker-Alpha/ssdtPRGen.sh). & also by injecting `plugin-type=1` using SSDT, and most importantly `CPUFriend.kext`.

 - **Graphics** : The iGPU is `Intel UHD Graphics 620`, and its enabled using `Ig-Platform-id=0x191E0000`.
 - - The discrete dGPU is `NVIDIA GeForce MX150`, and it is disabled becuase macOS doesn't support optimus technology.
 Plus battery life is much improved.